bramwaas/wordpress-plugin-wsa-simple-google-icalendar-widget/README.md

 * Exclude events on EXDATE from repeat
 * By day month or by monthday (BYDAY, BYMONTH, BYMONTHDAY) no other by (not parsed: BYYEARDAY, BYSETPOS, BYHOUR, BYMINUTE, WKST)
-* Respects Timezone and Day Light Saving time, build and tested with Iana timezones as used in php and by Google, now also tested with Microsoft timezones and unknown timezones.
+* Respects Timezone and Day Light Saving time.
+Build and tested with Iana timezones as used in php, Google, and Apple now also tested with Microsoft timezones and unknown timezones.
 For unknown timezone-names using the default timezone of Wordpress (probably the local timezone).

 ~~~
 see http://www.ietf.org/rfc/rfc5545.txt for specification of te ical format.